 A couple other things I’ve been loving lately.

 I’m currently reading The Mayflower by Nathaniel Philbrick.
 It’s about the journey of the Mayflower and the Pilgrim settlement of New England in addition to several events that took place in colonial America during the 1600s.
-I’ve really been enjoying it so far and it’s available for purchase at Amazon (affiliate link).
+I’ve really been enjoying it so far.

 Founding Martyr: The Life and Death of Dr. Joseph Warren, the American Revolution’s Lost Hero by Christian Di Spigna is an excellent read that is coming out soon.
 “A rich and illuminating biography of America’s forgotten Founding Father, the patriot physician and major general who fomented rebellion and died heroically at the battle of Bunker Hill on the brink of revolution.”
-I would like to thank Penguin Random House for providing me with an advanced copy.
-You can check out my full review at Goodreads and it’s available for preorder at Amazon (affiliate link).
+I would like to thank Penguin Random House for providing me with an advance reader copy.

-Lastly, here are a few photos from some of the neighborhood’s fireworks show last night (they’ve actually been launching them all week, haha).
+Lastly, here are a few photos from some of the neighborhood’s fireworks show last night (they’ve actually been launching them all week).